 Pine Forest Association Architectural Guidelines and

-FIREWISE©: Use designs and materials consistent with Firewise design principles, including appropriate cladding and roofing materials, landscape planting palette, and provision of defensible space.
-Please note that “Firewise” hyperlinks are not all the same; each one goes to the appropriate location
+Firewise©: Use designs and materials consistent with Firewise design principles, including appropriate cladding and roofing materials, landscape planting palette, and provision of defensible space.

-COMMUNITY CHARACTER: Use design strategies and materials that are consistent with the prevailing elements of the Pine Forest character, with use of materials that blend with the surrounding landscape, such as natural woods, dark colors and other natural materials.
+Community character: Use design strategies and materials that are consistent with the prevailing elements of the Pine Forest character, including materials that blend with the surrounding landscape, such as natural woods, dark colors and other natural materials.

 The Guidelines are intended to ensure that the review process is efficiently and effectively administered and that individual property owners and the community are treated fairly in the process.